Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization)

 \begin{blockquote}

 \textbf{Answer 1}: Many project health indicators can be predicted, with good accuracy, for 1, 3, 6, 12 months into the future. \end{blockquote}

-\textbf{RQ2: What features matter the most in prediction?} To find the most important features that have been used for prediction, we look into the internal structure of the best predicting model, and count the number of times that each feature has been used when predicting the monthly trends.
-Hence we will show that:
+\textbf{RQ2: What features matter the most in prediction?} To find the most important features that have been used for prediction, we look into the internal structure of model with the best prediction and compute impurity-based feature importances (Gini importance).
+We will show that:

 \begin{blockquote}